-1) Name and number of the experiment-also in the upper right corner, your name, the date, and your lab partners

-2) Introduction- one paragraph or so describing the experiment.

-3) Data- this should be the actual experimental data you obtained.
+- 1) Name and number of the experiment-also in the upper right corner, your name, the date, and your lab partner - 2) Introduction- one paragraph or so describing the experiment and its purpose.
+The procedure should not be copied here, but changes to the normal procedure should be noted. - 3) Data- this should be the actual experimental data you obtained.
 Presenting it in tabular form is generally best.
-Observations are data.

-4) Calculations- one sample calculation should be provided for each calculation type you do.
+Observations are data and should be included in this section. - 4) Calculations- one sample calculation should be provided for each calculation type you do.
 This can be hand-written, but must be neat.

-5) Results and Discussion- processed data (i.e. the results of your calculations), graphs, and explanations of your laboratory results should be provided here.
+Be sure to label your calculations. - 5) Results and Discussion- processed data (i.e. the results of your calculations), graphs, and explanations of your laboratory results should be provided here.
 Think about what your results mean as you write-up this section.
 What has this experiment shown you?
 If you discuss errors, don't just ascribe them to a generic "experimenter error" or calculation mistake.
 If something goes wrong, try to track down exactly what it was.
-If data is hard to determine or limited in some way, tell about that.

-6) Post-Lab Questions- Answer these questions as full sentences, unless they are calculations (in which case they may be hand written and show your work).
+If data is hard to determine or limited in some way, tell about that. - 6) Post-Lab Questions- Answer these questions as full sentences, unless they are calculations (in which case they may be hand written and show your work).